superphy/spfy/docs/source/contributing.rst

 Docker Caveats
 --------------

 We've had problems with Ubuntu Desktop versions 16.04.2 LTS and 17.04, and Ubuntu Server 16.04.2 LTS not connecting to NPM when building Docker images and from within the building.
-Builds work fine with Ubuntu Server 16.04.2 LTS on Cybera and for Ubuntu Server 12.04 or 14.04 LTS on Travis-CI.
+Builds work fine with Ubuntu Server 16.04.2 LTS on Cybera and for Ubuntu Server 12.04 and 14.04 LTS on Travis-CI.
 Within the building, RHEL-based operating systems (CentOS / Scientific Linux) build our NPM-dependent images (namely, `reactapp`_) just fine.
-UPDATE: (June 22'17) Tested this at home on Ubuntu Server 16.04.2 LTS and it builds fine.
-Looks like this is isolated to within the buildng @NML Lethbridge.
+Tested the build at home on Ubuntu Server 16.04.2 LTS and it works fine - looks like this is isolated to within the buildng @NML Lethbridge.

 .. note:: In general, we recommend you run Docker on Ubuntu 16.04.2 LTS (Server or Desktop) if you're outside the NML's Lethrbidge location.
 Otherwise, CentOS is a secondary option.

 For RHEL-based OSs, I don't recommend using `devicemapper`, but instead use `overlayfs`.
 Reasons are documented at https://github.com/moby/moby/issues/3182.
 There is a guide on setting up Docker with `overlayfs` at https://dcos.io/docs/1.7/administration/installing/custom/system-requirements/install-docker-centos/, though I haven't personally tested it.
-UPDATE: (June 22'17) Came across a guide written by a Red Hat dev. http://www.projectatomic.io/blog/2015/06/notes-on-fedora-centos-and-docker-storage-drivers/
+UPDATE: (June 22'17) There is a guide written by a Red Hat dev. http://www.projectatomic.io/blog/2015/06/notes-on-fedora-centos-and-docker-storage-drivers/

 If you do end up using `devicemapper` and run into disk space issues, such as: